Why choose the State Fairgrounds?

 meetings, training, social events, small trade shows, and

 many other types of events.
-The ADA Room seats 150 people
+The ADA Room seats up to 120 classroom style, 150 people

 in a banquet set-up or 200 for a conference arrangement.